And Then There Were 4

 The Narrative Structure: A Symphony of Suspense

 The use of flashbacks and character revelations gradually unveils the past actions and secrets of each guest, thereby connecting them to the events unfolding on the island.
-This technique skillfully builds tension while adding depth to the characters.
+Also, this technique skillfully builds tension while adding depth to the characters.
 The shifting perspectives and unreliable narration further enhance the uncertainty and engage the reader actively in deciphering the mystery.

 The Psychological Element: Guilt and Justice

 Beyond the thrilling mystery, And Then There Were Four explores profound psychological themes, notably the nature of guilt, justice, and retribution.
 Each character is burdened by a past transgression, highlighting the long-lasting consequences of unethical actions.
 The killer’s actions can be interpreted as a twisted form of justice, dispensing punishment to those who have escaped the legal system.
-However, the novel also questions the morality of self-appointed justice, highlighting the dangers of vigilantism.
+That said, the novel also questions the morality of self-appointed justice, highlighting the dangers of vigilantism.

 The Literary Techniques: A Masterful Blend